 NO SUCH THING AS “MISTAKES” BUT…

 I will use “mistakes” in this instance, but only because I couldn’t think of a better way to write this piece.
-So if you’re considering writing a letter (or email) to your ex, you might wish to consider some of these following points (or not – the choice is entirely yours), before you do!
+So if you’re considering writing a letter to an ex, then you might wish to consider some of these following points (or not – the choice is entirely yours), before you do!

 MISTAKE #1 WRITING TOO SOON